 In order to survive a threat, three primary elements need to work together.
 First and foremost, you need to become aware of the threat.
 You then need to assess the threat.
 And finally, you must decide upon and carry out the appropriate response.
 Will you be ready when all hell breaks loose?

-It is your right to carry a firearm to protect yourself and your family.
-However, it is your responsibility to know how to operate that gun correctly and safely.
 In the Shooter’s Bible Guide to Concealed Carry, author Brad Fitzpatrick delivers on-target tips and valuable information on familiarizing yourself with firearms and gaining the confidence you need to protect yourself in the worst of situations.

 Ammunition is in short supply, but high demand these days.
 As soon as it is delivered at the loading ramp, the line starts forming in anticipation of when it will hit the shelves.
 The high demand has also caused prices to follow, but that doesn’t mean we can afford to let our hard-earned skills suffer as a result.
 Recently, I came across a solution that will not only ease my ammunition demand, but it has taken my dry-fire practice to an entirely new level.
 LaserLyte has developed a new interactive target system with dual modes for reaction and training—the Reaction Tyme Target, TLB-RT.

 A video demonstration conducted under the supervision Sheriff Ken Campbell of Boone County, Indiana, shows that magazine limitations have little or no real effect on a shooter’s ability to deliver aimed fire.